2020-fall-cs454-team9/chatbot-CGMH/README.md

 1. Generate the questions file `data/output/output.txt`.

-2. Use the sentences generated in output.txt to put them in the arrays input_text1, 2, and 3.
+2. Divide the sentences generated in `output.txt` by the keyword used, and place them in the arrays `input_text1`, `input_text2`, and `input_text3`.
+    - Only three topics can be covered during one evaluation run.

 ### Usage

     $ python evaluate/topic_relevance.py

 ## Example